christian-draeger/basic-selenium-project/README.md

 #### 🎯 Centralized Project Config
 ##### (in progress, not implemented yet)
 All global configurations are living in a properties file (`resources/config.properties`) and can be adjusted.
 It gives you the possibility to edit the global project behaviour in one place without messing around with project/setup specific code.
+Furthermore all properties can be overridden via system properties.

 #### 🔁 Retries
 Conveniently run a single Test Multiple Times by using the implemented Test Rule.